Summer 2020 Sloane Shelton Arts and Humanities Grants

 - Please attend the Sloane Shelton information session which will be held on November 5, at 8:00 pm in Hutchins Library, Room 103.

-- Meet with their academic advisor or a faculty member to discuss their proposed project prior to November 15, 2019.
-The faculty member should then complete the Faculty Endorsement Form and email it to Sloane_shelton@berea.edu by December 1, 2019.
+- Meet with their academic advisor or a faculty member to discuss their proposed project prior to November 1, 2019.
+The faculty member should then complete the Sloane-Shelton-Endorsement-Form, and email it to Sloane_shelton@berea.edu by December 1, 2019.

 After thoroughly reading this page and the application form carefully, if you still have remaining questions and would like to discuss the application process or the kinds of opportunities that might be funded by the grant, please contact either Richard Cahill, Director of the Center for International Education, for questions about an international experience (Richard_Cahill@berea.edu) or Esther Livingston, Director of Internships, for a domestic experience (Esther_Livingston@berea.edu).